devpro/keep-track/angular-bootstrap/README.md

 * [NPM (Node.js)](https://nodejs.org/en/)
 * [Angular CLI](https://cli.angular.io/): `npm install -g @angular/cli`

+### Configuration

+* Create a file `src/environments/environment.dev.ts` and update it
+  * Open your Firebase project and go in the properties pages (General tab), inside "Your apps" part you'll have all Firebase information
+  * Get values from your local API URL (`https://localhost:5011` for example)

 ### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+_Warning_: you may encounter CORS issues while testing with Firefox, use Curome for local debug

 ### Code scaffolding